 Fortunately, I have small feet for someone who’s 5’11 and take a size 8/8.5, Euro 42-ish, so this is not a problem to get shoes that fit.

-I’ve compiled my own conversion male to female size chart as initially I found sizes confusing, when I’ve got 5 minutes I’ll put this online.
+I’ve compiled my own conversion male to female size chart as initially, I found sizes confusing, when I’ve got 5 minutes I’ll put this online.

-There are particular brands I can’t buy but love the style of brands such as Ruby Shoo‘s but there’s plenty of makers who make similar styles.
+There are particular brands I can’t buy but love the style of brands such as Ruby Shoo‘s but there are plenty of makers who make similar styles.
 Ruby Choo’s do some shoes in size 9 as many styles end at a size 8.
 Hey, Ruby Shoo’s make more size 9’s so, I can wear them.